samba-in-kubernetes/samba-operator/docs/design/crd-proposal-phase1.md

         * `spec` - mapping, embedded pvc spec - An embedded PVC spec that will be used to dynamically create a backing PVC for the share; sharing the life-cycle of the PVC with the share
+        * `path` - string - The path within the PVC which should be exported.
     * TBD - Any other more custom storage back-ends if needed
 * `securityConfig` - string - The name of the SmbSecurityConfig CR associated with this share